Brazil bids farewell to 'king of soccer' Pele with 24-hour wake | Health

 "Pele is eternal," Infantino told reporters.
 "FIFA will certainly honor the 'king' as he deserves.
 We have asked all football associations in the world to pay a minute of silence before every game and will also ask them, 211 countries, to name a stadium after Pele.
 Future generations must know and remember who Pele was."
 Edson Arantes do Nascimento - Pele's given name - was born in 1940 in the small country town of Tres Coracoes, but moved to Santos in 1956 and lived there for most of his life.

-In the early hours Monday, his body arrived under fireworks in the city of about 430,000 people from Sao Paulo's Albert Einstein Hospital.
-Former Brazil midfielder Ze Roberto and Pele's son Edinho helped placing his coffin in the field, TV footage showed.
-Floral wreaths were sent by the likes of Neymar, Vinicius Junior and Real Madrid.
+In the early hours of Monday, his body arrived under fireworks in the city of about 430,000 people from Sao Paulo's Albert Einstein Hospital.
+Former Brazil midfielder Ze Roberto and Pele's son Edinho helped place his coffin on the field, TV footage showed.
+Floral wreaths were sent by the likes of Neymar, Vinicius Junior and Spanish club Real Madrid.

 On Tuesday, a procession carrying Pele's coffin will pass through the streets of Santos, ending at the Ecumenical Memorial Necropolis cemetery, where he will be buried in a private ceremony.
 Santos' press office said some 5,000 journalists from all over the world had been accredited to cover the wake of Pele, who scored more than 1,000 goals for Santos.